 Patients have no shortage of options when it comes to searching for their healthcare providers.
-While some rely on word-of-mouth referrals, others may use online directories to help them narrow their search.
+While some rely on word-of-mouth referrals, others may use online directories and doctor reviews to help them narrow their search.

 You may already have listed your practice on local business directories, but a strong healthcare marketing strategy should also include profiles on healthcare directories such as WebMD and Vitals.
 In this blog, we’ll explain why strategic healthcare marketing includes having a profile on these healthcare websites.